apitoolkit/apitoolkit-landing/content/docs/Quickstarts/NodeJS/AdonisJs.md

 ## Using apitoolkit to observe an axios based outgoing request

-To monitor outgoing request, you need to first enable asyncLocalStorage in your adonisjs project. by setting useAsyncLocalStorage to true in your `config/app.ts` file.
+To monitor outgoing request, you need to first enable asyncLocalStorage in your adonisjs project by setting useAsyncLocalStorage to true in your `config/app.ts` file.

 ```ts
 export const http: ServerConfig = {